Exodus 16

 בֵּין הָעַרְבַּיִם ("between the two evenings") — This unusual temporal expression in v.
 12 is rendered "at twilight" in most translations.
 It literally means "between the evenings" (dual form of עֶרֶב, "evening").
 Rabbinic tradition debated whether this refers to the time between sunset and full darkness, or the time between the sun's decline and sunset.
 The same expression is used for the time of the Passover sacrifice (Exodus 12:6).
 The phrase distinguishes the evening provision (meat/quail) from the morning provision (manna/bread).

-כְּבוֹד יְהוָה נִרְאָה בֶּעָנָן ("the glory of the LORD appeared in the cloud") — The כָּבוֹד ("glory, weight, honor") of the LORD manifests visibly in the cloud as Aaron speaks.
+כְּבוֹד יְהוָה נִרְאָה בֶּעָנָן ("the glory of the LORD appeared in the cloud") — The כָּבוֹד ("glory, weight, honor") of the LORD appears visibly in the cloud as Aaron speaks.
 This is the same pillar of cloud that has led Israel since Exodus 13:21.
-The appearance of the glory at this moment is significant: God reveals his presence not when the people are worshipping but when they are complaining.
-He meets rebellion with revelation, grumbling with glory.
+Its appearance at this moment matters: God reveals his presence not while the people are worshiping, but while they are complaining.
+He answers rebellion with revelation.

 Manna and Quail Given (vv.
 13-21)